digbmc/germantown-y/pages/map.md

 ---
 title: Map
 layout: leaflet
-permalink: /map.html
+permalink: /Map.html
-# see _data/config-map.csv for display options
-# do not add content to this file
 ---

+Here is how this map works....